 My grandma.
 Grandmothers are often associated with apple pie, knitting and bingo, but mine was so much more.
 Netsy was a confidant and close friend.
 We shopped together, got manicures together, gambled together and even took a cruise around the French Polynesian Islands together.
 Netsy died of pancreatic cancer while in Hospice care in the home I grew up in.
 My grandmother’s life not only shaped me, but her death did, too.
 It lead me to the man I eventually married.

 My first-born.
-Two years and one week to the day that Jason and I got married, our son Mylo was born.
+In August 2010 my son Mylo was born.
 There are no words to describe this life-changing person, and yet I am filled with so many words.

 while admiring her infant grandson, my mom asked, “Oh Reedu, how did you do this?”
 I joked, “with a bottle of Malbec.”
 But it wasn’t just that gorgeous bottle of red that helped us create Mylo.
 My whole life lead me to him.

 My second-born.
 My daughter joined us in September 2013.
 We had an amazing home birth in which she was born into a pool of water.
 There was so much emotion in the room that several minutes went by before I even knew her sex.
 When I learned she was a girl, my life felt incredibly whole.

 Reya has slept through the night since her second day earthside.
 She’s snuggly and shy but also has a devilish sense of humor.
 I still can’t believe I was chosen to be her mommy.